-Ronald Warren Anderson, known as Ron Anderson, born in Honolulu on February 7, 1946, Anderson discovered his musical gifts at an incredibly young age.
+Ronald Warren Anderson, known as Ron Anderson, was born in Honolulu on February 7, 1946; Anderson discovered his musical gifts at an incredibly young age.
 Soon after his family relocated to Long Beach, California, the then-seven-year-old started performing weekly on a local radio program dedicated to educating listeners about music from around the world.

 Within several years, he landed a spot as a Mouseketeer on The Mickey Mouse Club, then had to turn that spot down due to his parents’ disapproval.
 But while his family adamantly resisted the idea of his venturing into show business, Anderson continued to pursue his musical passion, and at age 13 joined The Young Americans (a professional show choir originally formed to accompany the likes of Bing Crosby and Julie Andrews on CBS specials).

 As he toured extensively with The Young Americans, Anderson began cultivating his love for opera, taking a lead role in an opera production at Long Beach City College when he was just 15.
 Along with becoming a member of the Pacific Opera Theatre at age 16, he performed in several local choirs throughout his teens, singing with Roger Wagner Chorale in the last concert ever conducted by Igor Stravinsky.